emre-sahinn/ARXARM/README.md

 # ARXARM
-Simple robot arm with arduino
+Arxarm is a simple robot arm which was made with arduino.